The

 Leamington, Illinois

-Color Guard members from Long Knives and GGRC chapter participated in
+Color Guard members from Long Knives and GGRC chapter participated in the grave marking ceremony.

-War patriot Robert Kidd
+The grave of Revolutionary War patriot Robert Kidd

 was marked at a Whiteside Station DAR Chapter ceremony